ahmad-techie/JavaProjects/README.md

 ### Power Function
 In this challenge, I have attempted to build a simple Java program that takes to numbers from the user and returns the first number to the power of the second number.

+### ReverseString Function
+In this challenge, I coded a simple program that takes a string and outputs its reverese.